Consulting with a Conscience™

 Joshi and Rogerson discussed an ingenious style of phishing, where hackers began by accessing a partner organization – not the target prize they were after.
 The hackers would access the email accounts of unsuspecting staff at the partner organization and send malicious links/code to the target company.
 Since the messages to the target appeared to come from a trusted partner, they were opened, and the phishing began.

-Once inside the target company, the hacker could monitor email flows and either widen their attack on other unsuspecting companies, or they could create malicious spoof domains looking similar to the target organizations or their customers.
-They could then try and spoof people into doing things they otherwise wouldn’t do, like making bank transfers, sending confidential files and more.
+Once inside the target company, the hacker could monitor email flows and either widen their attack on other unsuspecting companies or they could create malicious spoof domains looking similar to the target organizations or their customers.
+They could then try to spoof people into doing things they otherwise wouldn’t do, like making bank transfers, sending confidential files and more.

 1. The Exposé on Enabling Remote Desktop Protocol (RDP)